Nils-Kelley/cosc341_project/README.md

 ### 2. Open Docker & an IDE (use Android Studio if you are NOT using a physical Android device to run the app).
 ### 3. **IMPORTANT** Replace all instances of '10.0.0.201' with your own LOCAL computer IPV4.
                     Note: You can find your IPV4 by running the 'ipconfig' command in cmdlet.
-                    - Hold 'Command + Shift + F' and search '10.0.0.201' in the app directory (where the flutter files are).
+                    - Hold 'ctrl + shift + F' and search '10.0.0.201' in the app directory (where the flutter files are).
                     Reason: To avoid a SocketException.